nhasey/480_Semester_Project/README.md

 ### Web application, flask API, and pre-trained model.
 ### ([`reality|check`](https://realitycheck480.netlify.app/)) (← link to web application)
 ### [`Vas’s reality-check Repo`](https://github.com/vas2000-emu/reality-check)
 To use this already deployed web application, click on the `reality|check`link above to take you to it.
 Once there, click the BEGIN HERE button.
-This will take you to a Google Drive folder that contains a README.txt file.
-In this file you will find the instructions on how to install the requirements listed in requirements.txt, file location instructions for the files cnn_weights.pth and app.py, as well as how to use the web application to detect whether a supplied human face image file is real or AI-generated, with the percentage probability of that determination.
+This will take you to a Google Drive folder that contains a `README.txt` file.
+In this file you will find the instructions on how to install the requirements listed in `requirements.txt`, file location instructions for the files `cnn_weights.pth` and `app.py`, as well as how to use the web application to detect whether a supplied human face image file is real or AI-generated, with the percentage probability of that determination.

 The following is optional:
 If you want to create a new web application yourself, the following would be necessary to guide you: